 What: Irving’s ‘Legend’

 Where: Old Dutch Church, 430 N Broadway, Sleepy Hollow, NY

 Why: Master storyteller Jonathan Kruk offers his captivating and dramatic performance of The Legend of Sleepy Hollow, complete with live organ music that boosts up the spook factor just enough, while never being truly frightening.
 The show lasts only 45-minutes, the prefect length for fidgety kids.
 The church is a just few steps from Philipsburg Manor, so you can easily combine it with a visit to Horseman’s Hollow.
 Performances are at 5, 6 and 7 p.m., and you will need to purchase tickets in advance.

 How to get there: Metro-North’s Hudson Line from Grand Central Terminal in Manhattan to Tarrytown (36 minutes from Manhattan) where cabs wait to meet trains.
 The cab ride to the Old Dutch Church is approximately 5 minutes.
 Visit Irving’s home Sunnyside while in town.

 Where: Van Cortlandt Manor, 525 South Riverside Avenue, Croton-on-Hudson, N.Y.

-Why: It’s not every day that you see 4,000 hand-carved and illuminated jack o’ lanterns in an 18th century riverside setting.
+Why: It’s not every day that you see over 5,000 hand-carved and illuminated jack o’ lanterns in an 18th century riverside setting.
 Blaze is an extravagant display of artistry that should please the entire gang, big and small.
 All admissions are by timed ticket only, advance purchase required.
 This is a popular evening event, so buy your tickets early.